testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark: &nbsp; **Do:** The

-Ideas: Popular, not bounded, like production, get instance,
+Ideas: Popular, not bounded, like production, get instance, eco-system,

 <br/>